Innovation-by-alten/iba-web/README.md

 Download Visual Studio Code and Node.js.

 ## Clone repository
-Easiest is to press clone and download zip
+Easiest is to press Code and download zip.
+Extract the map you have downloded and then open the folder in Visual Studio Code.
+Then pen a new terminal and write: npm ci *enter*.
+A Node.js should have been added to your folder and the write in the terminal: npm start *enter*.

 ## Create a branch
 Go to repository on GitHub, click on iba-web, press main, create a branch from main and choose branch name.
 You have to start the branch with date, your own name and a very short description.
 For example: 29112022/filippa/start-button